paxplot/paxplot/plot_model_design.md

 ## Implementation Notes

 - The underlying data management happens through the Matrix class
+- Initialization follows the established pattern: create empty structures first, then use `set_data()` method
 - Every time data is modified, the PlotModel calls internal methods to update:
   - TickManager (regenerates ticks based on current data)
   - AxisLabels (maintains list structure)
   - CustomAxisLimits (maintains list structure)
-- All structures are initially created as None/empty and populated as needed
+- All structures are initially created as empty and populated as needed
+- The `set_data()` method provides a consistent interface for both initialization and data replacement